National Army of Colombia: History

-The Colombian Army traces its history back to the Army of the Commoners – the revolutionary army made up of peasants, llaneros, and other such militiamen during the days of the Colombian War of Independence.
+The Modern Colombian Army traces its history back to the Army of the Commoners – the revolutionary army made up of peasants, llaneros, and other such militiamen during the days of the Colombian War of Independence.

+Pre-Hispanic

+During Pre-Hispanic times, the Muisca army carried clubs, darts, spears, bows and arrows, and slingshots.
+Guecha warriors were allowed to wear feathered crowns and golden jewels, unlike the common man in the Muisca Confederation.
+The Muisca usually fought against other neighboring tribes, like in the Battle of Pasca, or the Southern Muisca against the Northern Muisca, like in the Battle of Chocontá.
+Army sizes ranged from around 100 to 60,000.

 Independence

-On July 20 of 1810, Colombia declared its independence from the Spanish Empire, following a long period of political instability within the Spanish Crown due to the Peninsular War.
-With the Spanish driven out temporarily, a period of nationwide instability and conflict known as the Foolish Fatherland broke out from 1810 to 1816, between federalists and centralists, as many cities and provinces across the country set up their own autonomous juntas.
-Due to Colombia's challenged geography and the lack of communication between many provinces and cities, the juntas declared themselves sovereign from each other.
+On July 20 of 1810, following a long period of political instability within the Spanish Crown due to the Peninsular War, in the territory of present-day Colombia, many cities and provinces across the country set up their own autonomous juntas, that derived in the popular sovereignty and independence against the Spanish Empire.
+A period of nationwide instability and conflict known as the Foolish Fatherland broke out from 1810 to 1816, between federalists and centralists.
+Due to Colombia's challenging geography and the lack of communication between many provinces and cities, the juntas declared themselves sovereign from each other.
 This fragmentation prevented the proper establishment of a regular army, and it would take nine years before a truly national army would be formed.
 During this prolonged period of struggling consolidation, the Spanish Crown took advantage of the national disunity, and launched a military campaign in 1816, led by General Pablo Morillo to reassert the authority of the Spanish Empire over its previous holdings.
 The United Provinces of New Granada tried to resist with an army under the command of Antonio Baraya and Custodio García Rovira, but were defeated by the Spanish forces at the Battle of El Tambo and the Battle of Bajo Palacé effectively reestablishing Spanish rule in New Granada.
-With New Granada once again under control of the Spanish, Morillo launched a campaign of terror by executing many of the leaders of the independence movement – often in public squares – in order to instill fear.
-The Gran Colombian Army was consolidated on August 7, 1819, following the defeat of the Spaniards at the Battle of Boyacá under the command of Simon Bolivar.
+With New Granada once again under control of the Spanish, Morillo launched a campaign known as El Terror by executing many of the leaders of the independence movement – often in public squares – who supported Simón Bolívar's Guerra a muerte.
+The Gran Colombian Army was consolidated on August 7, 1819, following the defeat of the royalist army under command of Barreiro at the Battle of Boyacá against the Patriot army under the command of Simón Bolívar.